 “Lovely home & garden and a perfect location for visiting National Trust properties!”

-Please click HERE for our Access Statement
+Please click HERE for our Accessibility Guide

 We manage Heritage Mews personally and aim to do everything we can to ensure your stay is memorable and enjoyable.
 We will be there to welcome you and hand over the keys on your arrival and answer any questions you may have.
 If your travel plans mean you will be arriving late in the evening, arrangements can be made to provide keys for you to let yourselves in.
-We can be contacted at any time, on our landline or our mobile - you can use the free direct line from the payphone in the cottage.
+We can be contacted at any time, on our landline or mobile - you can use the free direct line from the telephone in the cottage.